ShibaTheDeveloper/shiba-utils/README.md

 Using the library is very straightforward:

 1. Add it to your project.
 2. `require` one of its modules where needed.
-Don't worry, this won't overwrite the original lua library's functions.
+Don't worry about shadowing the original library, its functions will stay.
 3. Start using it.

 # What does this add?